victorbabiuc/victor-personal-site/README.md

 ## 📦 Deployment (Hostgator)
 1. Zip the contents of the `out` folder after build/export.
 2. Upload the zip file to your Hostgator account via cPanel's File Manager.
-3. Extract the files into your public_html (or desired) directory.
+3. Extract the files into your `public_html` (or desired) directory.
 4. Ensure your domain points to the correct directory.

+---

+## 📝 Blog
+The blog is now live!
+Check out the first post: [Hello World!
+I'm Victor](https://victorbabiuc.com/blog/hello-world)

 ---